 As shown in \cref{fig:spawning_vs_finetuning}, a connection is identified between the pretraining-finetuning paradigm and the spawning method, as both entail training models from a same pretrained checkpoint.
 Therefore, a natural question arises: are models, initialized from a common pretrained checkpoint\footnote{In this work, we consider finetuned models that start from a common pretrained checkpoint.} but finetuned on \emph{different tasks}, linearly connected in the loss landscape or feature space, akin to the models obtained by the spawning method satisfying LMC and LLFC?

 In this work, we discover that the finetuned models are linearly connected in internal features even though there is no such connectivity in the loss landscape, i.e., LLFC holds but LMC not.
-Indeed, we identify a stronger notion of linearity than LLFC: if we linearly interpolate the weights of two models that finetuned on different tasks, the features in the weight-interpolated model are \emph{approximately equal} to the linear interpolation of features in the two finetuned models at each layer, namely \emph{Cross-Task Linearity (CTL)} (see comparison among LMC, LLFC, and CTL in \cref{tab:comp}).
+Indeed, we identify a stronger notion of linearity than LLFC: if we linearly interpolate the weights of two models that finetuned on different tasks, the features in the weight-interpolated model are \emph{approximately equal} to the linear interpolation of features in the two finetuned models at each layer, namely \emph{Cross-Task Linearity (CTL)} as termed in this paper (see comparison among LMC, LLFC, and CTL in \cref{tab:comp}).
 To be precise, let $\boldsymbol{\theta}_i$ and $\boldsymbol{\theta}_j$ be the weights of two finetuned models, and $f^{(\ell)}(\boldsymbol{\theta})$ be the features in the model of weights $\boldsymbol{\theta}$ at $\ell$-th layer.
 We say that $\boldsymbol{\theta}_i$ and $\boldsymbol{\theta}_j$ satisfy CTL if $\forall \ell, \forall \alpha \in [0, 1]$,

-Certainly, CTL may not be universal for arbitrary networks trained on different tasks, yet we provide comprehensive empirical evidence supporting that CTL consistently occurs for the finetuned models that start from a common pretrained checkpoint across a wide range of settings.
-Hence, we conjecture that in the pretraining-finetuning paradigm, neural networks essentially function as linear maps, mapping from the parameter space to the feature space.
+CTL may not be universal for arbitrary networks trained on tasks, yet we provide comprehensive empirical evidence supporting that CTL consistently occurs for the finetuned models across a wide range of settings.
+We conjecture that in the pretraining-finetuning paradigm, neural networks can roughly function as linear maps, mapping from the parameter space to the feature space.